jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

         bc = builtin_commands[i];
         if(!strcmp(bc.command, buffer)) {
             bc.fn();
+            break;
         }
     }
     return found;
 }
 ```

-In this way, we could simply maintain the array of builtin commands.
+In this way, we could simply maintain the array of built-in commands.
 Unfortunately, this is not possible.
-As the array is statically compiled into the kernel image as part of the data section, the function references have addresses in the kernel range.
+As the array is statically compiled into the kernel image as part of the data section, the function references resolve to pointers in the kernel range.
 So `bc.fn()` causes a fatal page fault.
 When run as part of a series of if statements, the addresses are computed at pc-relative offsets, so they are acceptable.
 There are, of course, hacks to get around the issue, but they are ugly or fraught, so we accept this slight injustice.

 Now, when running, entering "help\n" or "ls\n" will display output, without running a new process.
-Making the processes is the fun part though.
+Creating the processes is the fun part though.

 #### Applications